What is a 50 30 20 budget?

 Other useful thoughts on the 50 30 20 rule

-In a cost of living crisis, it can be tempting to add less money to your savings, so you have more money for needs and wants.
+It can be tempting to add less money to your savings, so you have more money for needs and wants.
 But it’s a good idea to keep plugging away at your goals, as savings can come into their own when times are hard.

 For example, you may know your car is due its MOT.
 This is an annual need that you’d need to pay for.
 If your car fails its MOT and needs work, you may also have an unexpected expense to pay for.
-This is when savings can come in really handy.
+This is when savings can really come in handy.

 • Be fair on yourself – sometimes it might not be possible to stick to the 50 30 20 rule, especially in the run-up to Christmas, or if something unexpected comes up like you need to repair your car.